marckean/marcseparation/_docs/54-alex_holding_up_parental_order.md

 ### History

-This is not the first time Alex's lawyer Ken has failed in the task of writing parenting orders.Back in May 2022, a task so simple, Ken was to take Alex and I's agreement, then put this in legal speak.
+This is not the first time Alex's lawyer Ken has failed in the task of writing parenting orders.
+Back in May 2022, a task so simple, Ken was to take Alex and I's agreement, then put this in legal speak.
 Alex sent our agreement to Ken in May 2022.

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="600" src="../blobs/parentingorderdelay/20220523_Alex_sends_our_agreement_to_ken.png"></p>